Featured image of post DIY

 • 1 x Large coin (for disputes)

-• Carry bags or little containers and a bag or box to store it in
+• Carry bags or little containers

 • Matte spray or clear coat to protect your tiles (less shiny works best under most lighting conditions)